 (9) Paper Copies of Lengthy Documents.
 Unless otherwise ordered by the presiding judge, if a document to be filed electronically exceeds ten pages in length, including attachments, a paper copy of the filed document must be sent contemporaneously to the presiding judge’s chambers.
 A copy of the “Notice of Electronic Filing” must be attached to the front of the paper copy of the filed document.
 The paper copy should be sent directly to the judge’s chambers and not to the clerk’s office.
 See Local Rule CV-10(b) (regarding tabs and dividers for voluminous documents).
 Judges may opt out of this rule by entering an order.
 Such orders can be found on the court’s website, located at www.txed.uscourts.gov.

 (10) Technical Failures.
 A technical failure does not relieve a party from exercising due diligence to timely file and serve documents.
-A Filing User whose filing is made untimely as the result of a technical failure at the court will have a reasonable grace period to file from the time that the technical failure is cured.
+A Filing User whose filing ismade untimely as the result of a technical failure of the court will have a reasonable grace period to file from the time that the technical failure is cured.
 There will be a notice on the court’s website indicating when the database was down and the duration of the grace period.
-A Filing User whose filing is made untimely as the result of a technical failure not attributable to the court may seek appropriate relief from the court.
+A Filing User whose filing is made untimely as theresult of a technical failure not attributable to the court may seek appropriate relief from the court.

 (b) Filing by Paper.
 When filing by paper is permitted, the original pleadings, motions, and other papers shall be filed with the clerk.

 (d) Service by Facsimile or Electronic Means Authorized.
 Parties may serve copies of pleadings and other case related documents to other parties by facsimile or electronic means in lieu of service and notice by mail.
 Such service is deemed complete upon sending.
 Service after 5:00 p.m.
 Central Time shall be deemed served on the following day for purposes of calculating responsive deadlines.

 LOCAL RULE CV-5.2 Privacy Protections for Filings Made with the Court

-(a) Electronic Filing of Transcripts by Court Reporters.
+a) Electronic Filing of Transcripts by Court Reporters.
 The following procedures apply to all court transcripts filed on or after May 19, 2008.
-The court reporter or transcriber shall electronically file all court transcripts, including a completed version of the attached “Notice of Filing of Official Transcript.”
+The court reporter or transcriber shall electronically file all court transcripts 2, including a completed version of the attached “Notice of Filing of Official Transcript.”
 Upon request, the clerk shall make an electronic version of any transcript available for public inspection without charge at the clerk’s office public terminal.
 See 28 U.S.C. § 753(b).

 (b) Availability of Transcripts of Court Proceedings.
 Electronically-filed transcripts of court proceedings are subject to the following rules:

 (1) A transcript provided to a court by a court reporter or transcriber will be available at the clerk’s office for inspection for a period of ninety days after it is electronically filed with the clerk.
 During the ninety-day inspection period, access to the transcript in CM/ECF is limited to the following users: (a) court staff; (b) public terminal users; (c) attorneys of record or parties who have purchased the transcript from the court reporter or transcriber; and (d) other persons as directed by the court.
-During the ninety-day period, court staff may not copy or print transcripts for a requester and the transcript may not be printed from the public computer terminals located in the clerk’s office.
+During the ninety-day period, court staff may not copy or print transcripts for a requester and the transcript may not be printed from the public computer terminals in the clerk’s office.

 (2) During the ninety-day period, a copy of the transcript may be obtained from the court reporter or transcriber at the rate established by the Judicial Conference.
 The transcript will also be available within the court for internal use, and an attorney who obtains the transcript from the court reporter or transcriber may obtain remote electronic access to the transcript through the court’s CM/ECF system for purposes of creating hyperlinks to the transcript in court filings and for other purposes.